Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Conclusions

 \section{Conclusions}

-By combining interrupted sliding tests with debris removal experiments, atomistic simulations, and contact-mechanics theory, this work revisits granite friction as a model system for the tribology of rock from a new, systematic angle.
+By combining sliding friction and wear experiments, atomistic simulations, and contact-mechanics theory, this work revisits granite friction as a model system for the tribology of rock from a new, systematic angle.
 While reproducing key features of faults, such as the size of gouge particles or the anisotropy of surface roughness after sliding, we affirm well-established views (e.g., that gouge reduces wear), sharpen and propose new mechanistic interpretations, and also challenge some prevailing ideas—most notably by suggesting that irregular tectonic motion is governed by creep-slip rather than stick-slip dynamics.

 The staged wear-removal experiments reveal that each time debris is brushed off granite surfaces, the wear rate increases while friction decreases.
 Wear rate and friction remain approximately linear functions of the load, but with different proportionality coefficients immediately after debris removal versus after reaching a steady-state-like condition without removal.
 The observed anti-correlation between friction and wear implies that asperity interlocking, scratching, crushing, and plowing are not dominant contributors to granite friction as frequently assumed.
 Instead, friction arises primarily from adhesion in cold-welded junctions, which is traditionally seen as secondary.
 This interpretation is further supported by the finding that hard corundum produces more wear but less friction than self-mated granite contacts.
 Similarly, adding water to granite–granite interfaces reduces wear by an order of magnitude but friction only by about 25\% or less.
 Atomistic simulations of a rigid, amorphous silica tip sliding across $\alpha$-quartz—the main and presumably load-bearing mineral in granite support and refine this interpretation: they show friction coefficients of order unity under continuous amorphization of quartz.
 Moreover, three main energy-dissipation mechanisms are identified: (i) bond-breaking at the trailing edge of the contact, (ii) plastic deformation and amorphization beneath the contact center and near the leading edge, and (iii) reversible, stress-induced phase transformations in front and below the leading edge.